katesalazar/minia/minia.md

 _everything_.
 However, _everything_ has no meaning in Minia.

-`unknown` is the not definitive, repairable, absence of known type, due to ignorance or somehow else missing details. `unknown` is a type of `nothing`ness.
+`unknown` is the not definitive, repairable, absence of known type, due to partial or full ignorance, or due to missing details for any other reason.
+`unknown` is a type of `something`ness, as the quality of `unknown` requires the existence of `something` for that to be `unknown`.

 Strings are sequences of characters.
-Characters are strict (128 positions only) ASCII.
-The type is sometimes referred to as `string`.
+Characters are strict (as in 128 positions only) ASCII.
+The type is mostly referred to as `string`.

 A boolean value can only be either `true` or `false`.